 Unity3D, ML-agents, Nvidia Physics 4

-We are looking for a highly motivated working student, who would like to contribute to our current robotic simulator project.
-This project's aim is to bring robotics in Unity3D using a high-performance bridge in particular for haptic-enabled reinforcement learning skill learning.
+We are looking for a highly motivated working student who would like to contribute to our current robotic simulator project.
+This project aims to bring robotics in Unity3D using a high-performance bridge, particularly for haptic-enabled reinforcement learning skill learning.